When to Hire a Sleep Coach — 9 Reasons it will Help

-The world is full of information and advice about babies, especially in this internet age.
+The world is full of information and advice about babies, especially in this Internet age.
 You can learn what to expect in your baby’s development each month.
 There are whole books on what and how much and when to feed your baby.
-And there is certainly a lot of information available on the web and in print on your baby’s sleep.
-But let’s be honest, having all of this information can also be overwhelming.
-How do you decide if your baby is ready or what method to use?
-Which is the best book or website or approach for your family?
+There is an abundance of information available on the web and in print on your baby’s sleep.
+But what do you do when all the books and articles are not working?
+If you’re trying to decide when to hire a sleep coach, these nine reasons should help.

 If your baby is under 6 months old and you aren’t sure if they’re ready for full sleep training, a sleep coach can be just the person to talk to.
 You may realize that your baby’s sleep needs to improve somehow but be unsure of what methods work for very young babies or what age it’s appropriate to start.
 Did you know that: